 This meal started, by the way, with an absurdly good burrata, exploded in a lavish bath of olive oil, with a few of the year’s last tomatoes.
 The cheese was billed as “ultra-frais”, which could have applied to the Beaujolais we drank.
 Like many natural wines, it needed a little time to settle down.

-Relying on high heat, timing, and good seasoning, there’s nothing precious about the food here.
+Relying on high heat, timing, and good seasoning, there’s nothing precious about the cooking here.
 Unless, of course, you’re talking about the price.
-That young hen cost a whopping 28 euros, and the deceptively simple cooking style might leave some scratching there heads, wondering why.
-To paraphrase myself and a million others: It’s the ingredients, stupid.
+That young hen cost a whopping 28 euros.
 Is it worth it?
 That’s for you to decide.
-For me, it is, absolutely.
+For me, it is.
 Whether or not I can afford to eat here as often as I’d like, alas, is another question.

 Vivant 43 rue des Petites-Ecuries, 75010 Paris, +33 (0)1 42 46 43 55